twilco/twilco.github.io/_posts/2019-04-27-riscv-from-scratch-2.markdown

 .section .init, "ax"
 {% endhighlight %}

 Referencing the [GNU 'as' manual](https://ftp.gnu.org/old-gnu/Manuals/gas-2.9.1/html_chapter/as_7.html), this line tells the assembler that we want the following code to go into a section named `.init` that is `a`llocatable and e`x`ecutable.
 The `.init` section is [another commonly followed convention](http://l4u-00.jinr.ru/usoft/WWW/www_debian.org/Documentation/elf/node3.html) for running your code within the confines of an operating system.
-We're running on baremetal with no OS, so this may not be totally necessary in our case, but it's good practice regardless.
+We're running on bare metal with no OS, so this may not be totally necessary in our case, but it's good practice regardless.

 {% highlight nasm %}
  .global _start